influxdata/docs-v2/content/influxdb/clustered/install/prerequisites.md

 - **PostgreSQL-compatible database** _(AWS Aurora, hosted Postgres, etc.)_:
   Used to store the InfluxDB catalog
   - Supported PostgreSQL versions: **13.8–14.6**
-  - InfluxDB Clustered requires a dedicated PostgreSQL instance used exclusively for InfluxDB purposes to avoid conflicts.
+  - Ensure that the PostgreSQL instance is dedicated exclusively to InfluxDB purposes to avoid conflicts.
+This prevents issues due to shared usage with other applications.

 - **OAuth 2.0 provider**:
   - Must support [Device Authorization Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow)